Boonda-P/iOSRTCApp/README.md

 # MAJOR TODO

-This is basically just a simple Cordova app,I am about to upload an Ionic 2 app with the iOSRTC-plugin & some mods to work with iOS 10.
+This is basically just a simple Cordova app, I'm going to upload an Ionic 2 app with the iOSRTC-plugin & some mods to work with iOS 10 & Android.
 Most likely with the EasyRTC framework.

 ## iOSRTCApp